 Installing TWM tool

 TWM tool requires no installation.
-Its files just must be unpacked from the ZIP to any user folder, e.g. “c:\Program Files (x86)\TWM”.
+Its files just must be unpacked from the ZIP to any user folder, e.g.:

+c:\Program Files (x86)\TWM

 The build releases of TWM are relatively rare and usually contains version that was at least partially tested.
 It can be downloaded from GitHub webpage (see Figure A.1).

 However, user may also download development version which will run only with development version of LabVIEW installed on the computer.
 Note the TWM was intentionally developed in LabVIEW 2013 Base version.
 The development version can be obtained either by cloning the TWM Git or manually by downloading the Git as a ZIP file (see Figure A.2).